 lock tripod legs system

 An important point that many people overlook is the mechanism for folding / unfolding the legs.
-We can find flip and twist lock tripod legs systems.
-Flips are reputed to have more durability, although the deployment is slower.
-The tripods with twist lock system facilitates and speeds up the adjustment of the legs.
+Currently, we can find flip or twist lock tripod legs systems on the market.
+Flip systems are reputed to be more durable, although the deployment is slower.
+Tripods with twist lock systems facilitate and speeds up the adjustment of the legs.

-My experience is that once you try a twist lock tripod you do not want to use the flip system any more.
+My experience is that once you try a twist lock tripod, you may not want to use the flip system anymore.

-Finally, the other element almost as important as the tripod is the ball head, as it will also hold the weight and facilitate the movement of the camera.
+Finally, the element almost as important as the tripod is the ball head, as it will also hold the weight and facilitate the movement of the camera.
 The most common ones are pan head and ball head.

-Ballheads are those that have been used classically; with various adjustments to regulate friction and restraint.
-Some ballheads include a level.
+Ball heads are most commonly used; with various adjustments to regulate friction and restraint.
+Some ball heads also include a level.

-The panhead have several adjustable levers that help to adjust the camera with greater precision.
+The pan head has several adjustable levers that help adjust the camera with greater precision.
 They are heavier and more voluminous than ball heads.

 TRIPOD WE RECOMMEND FOR TRAVEL PHOTOGRAPHY

-We have tested four different tripods in the last two years, since we could not reach a balance between weight, stability and reliability of this element.
-Finally we find one that meets all the requirements we look for in a travel tripod.
+We have tested four different tripods in the last two years since we could not reach a balance between weight, stability, and reliability.
+Finally, we found one that met all the requirements we looked for in a travel tripod.

-This is the tripod and the ballhead that we usually recommend to compose a travel photography equipment.
-Also we leave you a type of Gorillapod that could be useful to use in certain occasions.
+This is the tripod and the ball head that we usually recommend for your travel photography equipment.
+Also, we leave you a Gorilla pod that could be useful for certain occasions.

 ACCESSORIES FOR THE TRAVEL PHOTOGRAPHY equipment

-With the elements listed so far, we could have a consistent travel photography equipment.
-However, depending on our type of photography we may have to include other accessories to our equipment.
+With the elements listed so far, we have put together a functional travel photography equipment set.
+However, depending on the type of photography, we may also have to include other accessories.

-Essential for some scenes of landscape photography, especially in long exposure photography.
+Essential for some landscape photography, especially ones involving long exposure.
 The main filters we can find in the market are:

 UV PROTECTING FILTERS

-They are transparent protective glasses, since they do not add or remove any element of light.
-We are not very fond of them as we see it unnecessary to make an investment in a good lens and then cover it with another glass that photographically the only thing you can get is a reduction on the sharpness or some spots of dust.
+They are transparent protective glasses since they do not add or remove any element of light.
+We are not very fond of them as we see it unnecessary to make an investment in a good lens, and then cover it with another piece of glass that reduces sharpness or add dust spots to your photograph.

 NEUTRAL DENSITY FILTERS

 Our favorites.
 They reduce the amount of light passing through the camera lens without changing the color of the scene.
-It is needed to make longer exposures with hard daytime lights.
+It is usually needed to take longer exposures when daytime lights are harsh.
 There are several types depending on the amount of light we want them to restrain.
 The main ones subtract 3, 6 or 10 light stops.

 Graduated Neutral Density filters